WilsonHua/stellarPay/README.md

 # stellarPay

-A wallet over stellar ---- low fees and fast payment!More easy to use;
+A payment service over <a href='https://www.stellar.org'>stellar</a> ---- low fees and more fast!
+More easy to use;

 ## :ok: Compatibility